Cross-Border E-Commerce: Logistics, Taxes & Payments Guide 2026

 • See All Orders in One Place: Get a complete overview of your daily sales from every channel on a single screen.

-• Bulk Print Shipping Documents: Generate picking lists, packing slips, and shipping labels for dozens of orders at once with just a few clicks.
+• Bulk Print Shipping Documents: Generate picking lists, packing slips, delivery orders, and shipping labels for dozens of orders at once with just a few clicks.

 • Arrange Courier Pickups: Schedule pickups from multiple couriers directly from the platform.